Technical drawing tool: Templates

 building and equipment symbols and furniture.
 The templates also provide the symbols for thermal insulation.

+A geometry template is a piece of clear plastic with cut-out shapes and/or curves for use mainly by primary and secondary school students.
+Such templates often also include length and angle measurements.
+In Australia, where geometry templates are common school equipment, known brands include Mathomat and MathAid.

 Two methods of drawing smooth curves in manual drafting are the use of French curves and flat splines (flexible curves).
 A French curve is a drawing aid with many different smoothly-varying radiused curves on it; the manual drafter can fit the French curve to some known reference points and draw a smooth curved line between them.
 A spline is a flexible ruler, usually rubber or plastic coated with a metal "backbone", which can be smoothly shaped to follow a desired curve and allows drawing a smooth line between initial reference points.
 Sometimes a spline is temporarily held in position with small weights.

 Perspective machines

 A perspective machine is an instrument designed to create perspective drawings.

 Drawing materials

 Drafting paper

 Silk-paper-like translucent drafting paper that wrinkles when wetted.
 It is primarily suitable for pencils and felt tip pens.
 Pencil marks can be corrected to some extent with an eraser.